Area: 199,951 km²

 Title: Summer pastures across the Kyrgyz Republic can provide greater economic and environmental benefits through improving pasture yields sustainably.

 Authors: Sabyrbekov R. & Abdiev A. with support from the ELD Initiative and CGIAR

-Scope and findings: This is the first study in the Kyrgyz Republic and one of few in Central Asia to assess the value of pasture ecosystem services with cost-benefit analyses.
+Content: This is the first study in the Kyrgyz Republic and one of few in Central Asia to assess the value of pasture ecosystem services with cost-benefit analyses.
 The study shows that although they provide a number of valuable ecosystem services, highland pastures have been intensively used in a way that threatens long-term sustainability, with pasture degradation occurring across all three sites studied here.
 Making changes towards sustainable land management can see increases in yield of up to 5%.